swiftlang/vscode-swift/README.md

 Additionally, the extension will monitor **Package.swift** and **Package.resolved** for changes, resolve any changes to the dependencies, and update the view as needed.

 > **Note**: When browsing the files in a package, Visual Studio Code may also open these files in the Explorer.
 If this is undesirable, open **Preferences ▸ Settings** and set **Explorer: Auto Reveal** to `false`.

-## Configuration

-You can find the settings for this extension in **Preferences ▸ Settings** under **Extensions ▸ Swift** or by searching for the prefix `swift`.

-The following settings are available:

-- **excludePathsFromPackageDependencies**: A list of paths to exclude from the Package Dependencies view.